SciBorgs/SciGuides/projects/DifferentialDrive.md

 }
 ```

-We structure our ports by creating a new static class within the `Ports` class for each subsystem (or in the case of `OI`, that's for the XBox controllers).
+We structure our ports by creating a new static class within the `Ports` class for each subsystem (or in the case of `OI`, that's for the Xbox controllers).
 So create a new class for `Drive` ports!

 ```java
 package robot;